Updated on

 Features:

-2. Fully customizable dashboard with charts, tables, and widgets.
+2. Fully customizable dashboard with charts, tables, and widgets, plus the Vibe Coding block for limitless, AI-generated custom components.

 3. Granular user access control.

-4. Integrate data from Airtable, Google Sheets, HubSpot, BigQuery, SQL data sources, and more.
+4. Use Softr Databases natively, or integrate data from Airtable, Google Sheets, HubSpot, BigQuery, SQL data sources, and more.

 Pros: